 Health Information Exchange

-USES AND DISCLOSURES OF INFORMATION WITH YOUR AUTHORIZATION
+USES AND DISCLOSURES REQUIRING YOUR AUTHORIZATION

 There are many uses and disclosures we will make only with your written authorization.
 These include:

+- Psychotherapy Note.
 These are notes made by a mental health professional documenting conversations during private counseling sessions or in joint or group therapy.
 Many uses or disclosures of psychotherapy notes require your authorization.

+- Marketing.
 We will not use or disclose your protected health information for marketing purposes without your authorization.
 Moreover, if we will receive any financial remuneration from a third party in connection with marketing, we will tell you that in the authorization form.

+- Sale.
 We will not sell your protected health information to third parties without your authorization.
 Any such authorization will state that we will receive remuneration in the transaction.

 Request for Restrictions

-You may request that we communicate with you about your medical information in a certain way or at a certain location.
-We must agree to your request if it is reasonable and specifies the alternate means or location.
+You have the right to request that we communicate with you about your health information in a different way or at a different place.
+We will agree to your request if it is reasonable and specifies the alternate means or location to contact you.

 Notice in the Case of Breach